 Those looking to connect with ChrisTiana and their services are encouraged to reach out to them through LinkedIn.

 The stories above highlight just some of our alumni business owners.
-If you are a business owner who wants to build community with fellow Seattle U entrepreneurs and learn about the Seattle U Alumni Business Owners Alliance, join them at one of their upcoming events or follow them on SU Alumni Connect.
+If you are a business owner who wants to build community with fellow Seattle U entrepreneurs and learn about the Seattle U Alumni Business Owners Alliance, join them at one of their upcoming events.

 Business Owners Alliance Site Visit